miaisakovic/miaisakovic/README.md

 > Third-year Mathematics student at the University of Waterloo

-- 💻 Software Development Intern at Brock Solutions
+- 💻 Previous Software Development Intern at Brock Solutions and BlackBerry
-- 🌱 Currently learning full-stack web development
+- 🌱 Currently learning computer vision
 - 📫 How to reach me: [Email](mailto:mia.isakovic@uwaterloo.ca) | [LinkedIn](https://www.linkedin.com/in/miaisakovic/)

 <h3 align="left">Languages and Tools:</h3>